Umair06/expensify-2-app/readme.md

-# GitHub Setup

-Git init
-Git status
+# Git Commands

-Git add (for add all file use ) = git add . git commit -m "Your message" git log
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits